Roger Stone: Sentencing, intervention, and clemency

-2021 storming of the United States Capitol
+2020 United States presidential election, January 6 United States Capitol attack and later political career

+On November 5, 2020, two days after the presidential election, Stone dictated a message saying that "any legislative body" that has "overwhelming evidence of fraud" can choose their own electors to cast Electoral College votes.

+A video released to the public in August 2023 showed that Stone had been pushing to overturn the states' election results two days before the election was called for Joe Biden.
+According to the New Republic, this contradicted Donald Trump's defense that he and his allies genuinely believed they had won the race.

-After Trump's November 2020 U.S. Presidential election loss, Stone urged followers to "fight until the bitter end".
+On December 12, at a Washington, DC rally, Stone urged followers to "fight until the bitter end".
 He appeared at the "Stop the Steal" rally on January 5, at Freedom Plaza, telling the crowd that the president's enemies sought "nothing less than the heist of the 2020 election and we say, No way!"
-And "… we will win this fight or America will step off into a thousand years of darkness.
+And "... we will win this fight or America will step off into a thousand years of darkness.
 We dare not fail.
 I will be with you tomorrow shoulder to shoulder."

 The Washington Post reported that video footage showed Stone meeting with the Oath Keepers, a militia group indicted for seditious conspiracy for their role in the storming of the Capitol, on the day of the attack.
 In the weeks afterwards he pressured the Trump administration for a pardon of all Members of Congress who supported overturning the 2020 election, including Ted Cruz, Josh Hawley, Jim Jordan, and Matt Gaetz.

 On November 22, 2021, the House Select Committee on the January 6 Attack subpoenaed Stone and Alex Jones for testimony and documents by December 17 and 6, respectively.
 Stone agreed to appear before the committee, but invoked the Fifth Amendment and refused to answer the committee's questions during a 51 minute period.
 Stone also sued to prevent a subpoena of his AT&T cell phone metadata by the committee.
 The committee also revealed ties between Stone and the Proud Boys extremist group.

 On December 23, 2021, Stone urged a judge to dismiss a lawsuit filed against him by eight Capitol Police officers, alleging that he is responsible for inciting a crowd of former President Donald Trump's supporters to riot on January 6, 2021.
 Video evidence later surfaced of him telling Trump supporters on November 2, 2020, that they had "the right to violence."

-Federal civil suit

-In April 2021, the Justice Department filed a civil suit against Stone and his wife to recover about $2 million in alleged unpaid federal taxes, asserting they had used a commercial entity to shield their income and fund their personal expenses.

-Books and other writings

-Since 2010, Stone has been an occasional contributor to the conservative website The Daily Caller, serving as a "male fashion editor".
-Stone also writes for his own fashion blog, Stone on Style.

-Stone has written five books, all published by Skyhorse Publishing of New York City.
-His books have been described as "hatchet jobs" by the Miami Herald and Tampa Bay Times.